 In Islam we are taught to love for each other what we love for ourselves, and that having excellent adaab (manners and character) at all times is an essential element in our dealings with each other.
-This is integral to our Islamic ethos, and will be incorporated into our curriculum to raise awareness of the setting's views and as a means of educating children about the settings expectations.
-The issue of Bullying will be included in the prime areas; Personal, Social and Emotional development (PSED) and Islamic Studies (Tarbiyyah) programme taught to children in both Nursery and Reception.
+This is integral to our Islamic ethos, and will be incorporated into our curriculum to raise awareness of the school's views and as a means of educating learners about the school' expectations.
+The issue of Bullying will be included in the Person, Social and Health Education (PSHE) and Islamic Studies (Tarbiyyah) programme taught to all learners.